mihapompe/CodeSite/README.md

 * Clone the repository to your desired location.
 * Run the file controller.py using by running `python controller.py`
 * In your browser open [localhost:8080/login](localhost:8080/login)
+* If you want to login as admin use username: adminuser, password: adminpass
+* If you want to login as a regular user use username: regularuser password: regularpass

 ## Features
 * Login page, remember me checkbox, password hidden